 Waltz Dance Origin

-It's important to keep in mind that other cultures and dancing traditions were included in the waltz's development through a collaborative process.
-The waltz is a combination of Austrian and Bavarian folk dances, as well as court ballroom dance from France, Germany, and Austria.
+However, it is vital to note that other cultures and dancing were incorporated in the making of the waltz in a combined manner.
+Thus, the waltz is a mix of the Austrian and Bavarian folk dances, as well as the French and German court ballroom dance.
 The distinguishing characteristics and attire of the modern waltz were influenced by these sources.

 Waltz Dance Meaning and Symbolism